dgroomes/react-playground/static-site-gen/README.md

 ## Overview

 This project shows how to use React's `renderToStaticMarkup` to convert JSX components into HTML.
-The approach is minimal: just React and Bun, additional libraries or build tools.
+The approach is minimal: just React and Bun, no additional libraries or build tools.

 The example renders a simple portfolio page from JSON data, demonstrating how React can be used as a templating engine for simple static site generation.

-Bun's out-of-the-box support for JSX makes this an especially compact pattern.
+This implementation uses a single TypeScript file with Bun's version pinning feature, eliminating the need for a `package.json`.
+Bun's out-of-the-box support for TypeScript and JSX makes this an especially compact pattern.

 ## Instructions